JoinSports/Documentation/UC/UC1_CreateUser.md

   As a unknown user
   I want to create a new user account
  	Scenario: username has wrong characters or is too short/long
-    Given the chosen username is “ABC”
+    Given the chosen username is 'ABC'
     When the create user button is clicked
     Then the registration failed and a message “Invalid username, please specify a correct username!” is shown
 ```